 Format key information with a central alignment instead of a left handed one.

 “Align a quote from the right hand side.
 Users in the west will typically read from left to right.
 Aligning occasional pieces of information to the right is a good way to grab attention without making the reader uncomfortable.”

 Kyra Gorham - Creative Brand Design

 What’s good for the goose is not always good for the gander, so it might take you a few tries to find what feels right for you and your brand, so have a play around.
 Before publishing content, run it past trusted friends and colleagues first.
 A/B testing doesn’t always have to involve expensive task forces and think tanks.

 Since 2020, and the beginning of covid space and social distancing have been used more than ever before, but within design the principles have been applied since the 1800’s.

 In Gestalts theory of psychology, the proximity principle applies to grouping objects and elements together to form a perceptual organisation.
-The use of proximity & space in website design is a major factor when separating content, or bringing it together.
+Whether it's minimalist, single page or flat website design, the use of proximity & space is a major factor to consider when separating content, or bringing it together.
 You might have two calls to action that are related, but are currently so far away from each other that it’s confusing for your users.
 Are they related?
 Are they not?
 Will clicking one do something entirely different to the other?

 A simple but very effective example are words.
 When certain letters are grouped together such as ‘beat’ we see a single word.
 However, place a space between them ‘be at’ and we have a totally different phrase.